nuxly/nuxly-odoo-addons/hr_holidays_multi_allocation/README.md

 # hr_holidays_multi_allocation
-Module Odoo made by Nuxly : Adds leave allocation to one or several employees
+Module Odoo developed by Nuxly : Add leave allocation to one or several employees

 DESCRIPTION

-    Adds an option in the 'More' menu : Allocation management Adds leave for all selected employees
+    Add an option in the 'More' menu : Allocation management Add leave for all selected employees
-    Adds leave to the employee whose record is displayed
+    Add leave to the employee whose record is displayed